junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 A life in the past, can be their future.

-The one thing they always want, is the one thing they could have.
+The one thing they really want, is the one thing they could have.

 Dean breathes slow and deep, closing his eyes in the quiet night.